MapsPeople/docs/src/android/v3/guides/configure-menu-with-appconfig.md

 </mi-tabs>

 <!-- lets download an image -->
-The image for the `MenuInfo` is saved as an URL, as such it has to be downloaded to be displayed.
+The icon for the `MenuInfo` is saved as an URL, as such it has to be downloaded to be displayed.
 Open a network connection in a background thread and download the image as a stream and save it in a `Bitmap`, then update the item's view back on the Main thread.
 > This is a very rudimentary example, and should not be replicated in production code, see it as an exercise to implement a better way to download and display the icons.

 <mi-tabs>